TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 Nice!
 We found several `passwords`.

-Trying one by one, we finally get a good one that works to `roy` user:
+Trying them one by one, we finally find one that works for the `roy` user:

 <br />